-As more people around the world enter the middle class, global demand for protein is growing.
-So is consumer desire for food that they know has been produced sustainably.
-Beef will remain an important part of feeding the world and it will take collaboration across the supply chain to ensure future generations will have safe, sustainable protein.
+As more people around the world enter the middle class, global demand for protein is growing – as is consumers’ desire for food they know has been produced more sustainably.
+Because beef will remain an important part of feeding the world, it will take collaboration across the supply chain to ensure future generations will have safer, more sustainable protein.

-Animal welfare, the health and safety of employees, and environmental stewardship remain at the forefront of sustainability for beef.
-This includes climate, land use, water, farmer livelihoods, and food and material waste.
+Animal welfare and environmental stewardship remain at the forefront of sustainability for beef.
+This includes climate, land use, water conservation, farmer livelihoods, and food and material waste.

 We work to protect animal welfare, the environment and people – from the workers who interact with cattle to consumers who eat our beef products.
-And we’re committed to leveraging our connections across the entire North American beef supply chain to drive even greater progress in sustainability.
+We are committed to leveraging our connections across the entire North American beef supply chain to drive even greater progress in sustainability.

-According to the Food and Agriculture Organization of the United Nations, the North American beef supply chain is already over 35% more efficient from a greenhouse gas (GHG) perspective than the global average – we’re learning from the farmers and ranchers who have led that success, and are creating programs that will help the industry build on this leadership.
+According to the Food and Agriculture Organization of the United Nations (FAO), the North American beef supply chain is already over 35% more efficient from a greenhouse gas (GHG) perspective than the global average.
+We’re continuing to learn from the farmers and ranchers who have led that success in order to create programs that will help the industry build on this leadership.

 BeefUp Sustainability